How to Tackle IB English Paper 2 Prompts: Tips and Strategies

 Tips for Success on IB English Paper 2

 As mentioned early, building up a question and essay bank is an important tip for success, but there are a number of others that IB English Paper 2 candidates can also try.
 Make sure to write essays to time.
 Use a stopwatch to monitor progress.
-The exam, after all, is a timed event so it is essential that all students practise writing under these conditions.
+The exam, after all, is a timed event so all students must practise writing under these conditions.
 It should be noted that essay writing practice does not necessarily mean completing full essays.
 It can be just as useful to practise paragraphs in isolation.
 This can mean selecting a prompt and working on the introductory paragraph to this essay, or the conclusion, and refining this.
 Writing a single body paragraph can also be beneficial in honing PEEL-paragraph writing skills.
 Building up to a complete essay over time can have more longer term benefits than forcing the completion of a five paragraph essay while having little idea of how to really write a paragraph.

 How BartyED’s IB English Tutors Can Help You Prepare